n33kos/gitsup/README.md

 - Place gitsup, gitwatch, and gitlisten in /usr/local/bin or any other location found in your $PATH var.
 - run `gitsup` to get your pretty git info.
 - run `gitwatch` to poll for changes in the current directory, refreshing gitsup on each change.
-- run `gitlisten` to display gitsup with a prompt for git commands (refreshes after each command).
+- run `gitlisten` to display gitsup with a prompt for git commands (refreshes after each command) [BROKEN FOR QUOTED STRINGS].